Overtone Rabi oscillation of optically polarized triplet electron spins and nuclear hyperpolarization in powder: Introduction

 \section{Introduction}

-Nuclear magnetic resonance~(NMR) and magnetic resonance imaging~(MRI) enable chemical analysis and anatomical diagnosis through nuclear induction signals and are utilized in various fields of science, technology, and medicine.
-NMR and MRI measurements in combination with dynamic nuclear polarization~(DNP)~\cite{overhauser1953polarization} have gained growing popularity to boost sensitivity, and are applied in various circumstances.
+Nuclear magnetic resonance~(NMR) and magnetic resonance imaging~(MRI) enable chemical analysis and anatomical diagnosis through nuclear induction signals and are utilized in various fields of science, technology and medicine.
+NMR and MRI measurements in combination with dynamic nuclear polarization~(DNP)~\cite{overhauser1953polarization} have gained growing popularity due to the significantly boosted sensitivity, and are applied in various circumstances.
 Recent remarkable examples include DNP combined with magic angle spinning (MAS) for solid-state NMR~\cite{barnes2010resolution, Lesage10} and dissolution-DNP for liquid-state NMR spectroscopy and MRI~\cite{Ardenkjaer03,Nelson13}, where electron spin polarization of free radicals is fully exploited.

-To achieve nuclear \textit{ hyperpolarization} with DNP using free radicals, both cryogenic temperature ($<20$~K) and a relatively high magnetic field ($>3$~T) are required.
+With DNP using free radicals, both cryogenic temperature ($<20$~K) and a relatively high magnetic field ($>3$~T) are required to enhance proton ($^{1}$H) polarization over ca.~660 times (the ratio of the electron's gyromagnetic ratio to the proton's) compared to the thermal $^{1}$H polarization at room temperature.
 Alternatively, optically polarized electron spins in the triplet state can lead to nuclear hyperpolarization even at ambient temperatures and in relatively low magnetic fields.
-Two representative examples of the source of spin polarization in such \textit{triplet-DNP} schemes are the photo-excited triplet state of pentacene~\cite{henstra1990high} and negatively charged nitrogen-vacancy (NV$^{-}$) color centers in diamond~\cite{parkerOpticallyPumpedDynamic2019}.
-Indeed,$^{1}$H spins in single crystal of pentacene-doped \textit{p}-terphenyl and $^{13}$C spins in a diamond crystal containing NV$^{-}$ centers were polarized to 34~\%~\cite{Tateishi14} and 6~\%~\cite{King15RoomTemperatureDNP6percent} at room temperature.
+Two representative examples of the source of spin polarization in such \textit{triplet-DNP} schemes are the photo-excited triplet state of pentacene~\cite{henstra1990high,Hautle2024} and negatively charged nitrogen-vacancy (NV$^{-}$) color centers in diamond~\cite{parkerOpticallyPumpedDynamic2019}.
+Indeed, $^{1}$H spins in a single crystal of pentacene-doped \textit{p}-terphenyl and $^{13}$C spins in a diamond crystal containing NV$^{-}$ centers were polarized to 34~\%~\cite{Tateishi14} and 6~\%~\cite{King15RoomTemperatureDNP6percent} at room temperature.
+When the sources of electron polarization are in the photo-excited triplet state, the absence of paramagnetic electrons during the intervals between repeatedly applied pulsed photo-excitation removes barriers of $^{1}$H spin diffusion, effectively fostering the buildup of $^{1}$H polarization.
 Other approaches to nuclear hyperpolarization methods that do not rely on unpaired electrons include parahydrogen-induced polarization~(PHIP), photo-chemically induced DNP~(photo-CIDNP) and spin exchange optical pumping~(SEOP)~\cite{eillsSpinHyperpolarizationModern2023}.